PDOK/vectortiles-bgt-brt/README.md

 The vector tiles can be displayed on a map by different JavaScript mapping libraries.
 For example:

 ### Mapbox-GL.js
-[Mapox-GL.js](https://www.mapbox.com/mapbox-gl-js/api/) is a JavaScript library that uses WebGL to render interactive maps from vector tiles and [Mapbox styles](https://www.mapbox.com/mapbox-gl-js/style-spec).
+[Mapox-GL.js](https://www.mapbox.com/mapbox-gl-js/api/) is a JavaScript library that uses WebGL to render interactive maps from vector tiles and Mapbox styles.

-The `achtergrond.json` meets the [Mapbox style specs](https://www.mapbox.com/mapbox-gl-js/style-spec).
+The `achtergrond.json` meets the [Mapbox GL Style Spec](https://www.mapbox.com/mapbox-gl-js/style-spec).

 To set up a map with the PDOK vector tiles and `achtergrond.json` you just need to refer to `style: 'https://geodata.nationaalgeoregister.nl/beta/topotiles-viewer/styles/achtergrond.json'`